volkar/vue-pinia-cache-composables/README.md

 - Using pinia for store responses and promises while they are in pending state
 - One time backend request, all next requests will be handled by the same promise, or by the cache data if it fetched already
+- Custom expiration time for each request forcing to refetch data when expired
 - Resolved promises will be removed from store

 # Install ky